CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_8/2_limitations_challenges_fmea.md

 # Limitations and Challenges of Failure Modes and Effects Analysis

-While Failure Modes and Effects Analysis (FMEA) is a powerful tool in reliability engineering, it is not without its limitations and challenges.
+While Failure Modes and Effects Analysis  is a powerful tool in reliability engineering, it is not without its limitations and challenges.
 Understanding these limitations is crucial for effectively leveraging FMEA and ensuring that it delivers the desired outcomes.
 Below, we delve into some of the key challenges associated with the FMEA process.

 ## 1. **Dependence on Team Expertise**